smithgeoffrey/go-coop/README.md

 ### Container Pipeline

-A bluegreen or canary-capable pipeline is the primary goal.
-Running on a raspberry pi is a nicety for my use case, but it could run anywhere:
+A bluegreen pipeline is the primary goal.
+Running on a raspberry pi is a nicety for my use case, but it's not important:

 - jenkins running locally on the pi
   - polls version control of an app for each commit
     - builds app into a binary
     - builds docker image running the binary